pb-uk/three-ogl-html/README.md

 # three-ogl-html

-Demo of Three.js loading an OGL file in static HTML
+> Demo of Three.js loading an OGL file in static HTML.